evocn/evocn.github.io/content/posts/alternative_calendars.md

 Look it up.

 Now don't get me wrong, I'm a Gregorian at heart.
-But imagine the things this calendar could do for us.
+But imagine the things this calendar could do for us!

 12 30-day months per year.
 Just fill in the overtime with a few days at the end.